 Let us look at the eligibility criteria for CGTMSE scheme for credit providers and credit borrowers.

-- Lending Institutions: All scheduled commercial banks and specified regional rural banks including NSIC, NEFDi, and SIDBI can be considered as eligible lending institutions.
+Lending Institutions: All scheduled commercial banks and specified Regional Rural Banks (RRBs), including NSIC, NEFDi, and SIDBI can be considered as eligible lending institutions.
 The institutions that enter into an agreement with CGTMSE are called Member Lending Institutions (MLIs).

-- Eligible Borrowers: All new and existing micro and small enterprises are eligible for this credit guarantee under certain conditions.
+Eligible Borrowers: All new and existing MSMEs are eligible for this credit guarantee under certain conditions.
 The conditions are:

-- The term credit including interest on principal is covered for a period of one-quarter and / or outstanding capital advances including the interest, as on the date of the account becoming a non performing asset (NPA) or as on the date of filing the suit (whichever is lower).
+b) The term credit including interest on principal is covered for a period of one-quarter and / or outstanding capital advances including the interest, as on the date of the account becoming a Non Performing Asset (NPA) or as on the date of filing the suit (whichever is lower).

-- The extended guarantee cover for micro enterprises for credit up to Rs.
-5 lakhs is 85%.
+c) The extended guarantee cover for micro enterprises for credit up to Rs.
+5 lakh is 85%.
 Also, the extent of guarantee cover remains 50% of the sanctioned amount of the credit facility for credit above Rs.
 50 lakh with a maximum guarantee cover of Rs.
-100 lakh (or Rs.
-1 crore).
+100 lakh.

 CGTMSE also provides rehabilitation assistance to the business units.
 If a business unit is in a bad condition due to factors that are beyond the control of the management, then CGTMSE covers the loan for rehabilitation extended by the lender within the credit cap of Rs.
-100 lakh (Rs.
-1 crore).
+100 lakh.

 How to get a Loan Under the CGTMSE Scheme?